 20 Sep Campfires: when and where is it OK to light them?

 There is something primal about watching a campfire.
 Artificial light kills darkness; campfires illuminate it.
-The glow is hypnotic, people are drawn to stay within its radius and the calming atmosphere invites story telling.
+The hypnotic glow creates the perfect story telling environment, too.
 In a world where most people are overconnected to tech and disconnected from nature, sitting around a fire is one of the few easy lifelines we have to our roots.
 It seems a shame to be the Health & Safety person asking, “Yes, but when is it safe and legal to light one?”
 But nowadays, with the doom of climate change looming over us, most of us are thinking more about our environmental impacts.
 This year there have been terrible droughts and wild fires around the world.
 So it’s also a topical and very important question.